Why should I replace my brake fluid?

 The brake fluid must remain clean and unpolluted to have the system work effectively.
-Brake fluid is hygroscopic, meaning it draws water molecules from the environment which will occur slowly (unless you have a backflow) and will ultimately lead to a higher proportion of water over time.
+Brake fluid is hygroscopic, meaning it draws water molecules from the environment, which will occur slowly (unless you have a backflow) and ultimately lead to a higher proportion of water over time.

 When Should You Replace Your Brake Fluid?